spsforks/ziglang-zig-wiki/How-to-build-LLVM,-libclang,-and-liblld-from-source.md

 #### Preferring the local, instead of system llvm

+_The following should no longer be required for the latest commit but is left for reference._

 If you have a system llvm install then it _may_ possibly be picked up by CMake instead of your local install.
 Only perform these steps if zig fails to compile at the linking step.

 Modify the `cmake/Findllvm.cmake` as follows: